It's a New Day in Public Health.

 - Stay home for at least 24 hours after a fever has subsided, if they have experienced flu-like symptoms.

-- Persons with a chronic illness or who are pregnant should contact their health care provider if they suspect their illness might be influenza.
+- Contact their health care provider if they are persons with a chronic illness or who are pregnant and suspect their illness might be influenza.

 What Services Are Available?